sandeepthukral/qa-skill-showcase/README.md

 This will be useful when running on Jenkins using solutions like selenoid or zalenium.

 ### Structure
-- `sandeep.geophy.qa.features` - Contains the feature files
+- `sandeep.qa.features` - Contains the feature files
-- `sandeep.geophy.qa.pages` - Page Object implementation
+- `sandeep.qa.pages` - Page Object implementation
-- `sandeep.geophy.qa.runner` - Contains the TestRunner
+- `sandeep.qa.runner` - Contains the TestRunner
-- `sandeep.geophy.qa.steps` - Contains the Step Definition Files
+- `sandeep.qa.steps` - Contains the Step Definition Files
-- `sandeep.geophy.qa.utils` - Utilities and Hooks code
+- `sandeep.qa.utils` - Utilities and Hooks code

 ### Classes
 - TestBase - Does one-time reading of properties and test data.